 Traffic/Criminal General Information

 Many traffic and some criminal citations (also known as tickets) are payable in the Clerk’s Office and do not require a court appearance in front of the judge.
 These are called “waiverable” citations.
 You can choose to appear before the judge on your court date for these citations.
-Or, you can choose to waive your right to a hearing in court, plead guilty and pay your costs and fines for these citations in the Clerk’s Office.
-Waiverable citations must be taken care of on or before your court date.
+Or, you can choose to waive your right to a hearing in court, plead guilty and pay your costs and fines for these citations in the Clerk’s Office or through the Court website.
+Waiverable citations must be paid on or before your court date.
 Your court date is listed near the bottom of your citation.

 "Waiverable" Citations and Cost/Fine Amounts most commonly issued: